DUCS-DS/lab2-asilwal638/README.md

 #### Critique

-I would use the function **search** (defined above) in real life because COMPLETE OR DELETE THIS SENTENCE.
+I would use the function **search** (defined above) in real life because Binary search effectively locates an element within a sorted list, resulting in a significant reduction in search time from linear (O(N)) to logarithmic (O(log N)), particularly for big datasets.

-I would not use the function **search** in real life because OR COMPLETE OR DELETE THIS SENTENCE.
+I would not use the function **search** in real life because The list must already be sorted in order for it to work.
+The search will not function if the list is not sorted; sorting must be done first, which may take more time (O(N log N) for sorting).
+Furthermore, if the list needs to be searched repeatedly with unsorted data or changes often, binary search might not be appropriate.